NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsI.clean.rst

 :ref:`prio` sets the priority of the current job.
 Under SMS or Minerva, you can use
-:ref:`job-name-dlr` to look at the name of the task which would normally be SBASIC or have its first two letters as MB respectively for a Multiple SBASIC or MultiBASIC interpreter, unless the name of the Interpreter has been altered.
+JOB_NAME$ to look at the name of the task which would normally be SBASIC or have its first two letters as MB respectively for a Multiple SBASIC or MultiBASIC interpreter, unless the name of the Interpreter has been altered.
 Refer